rudasn/spawncamping-tribble/README.md

 will send a message per minute to the chat.
 Calling the START method multiple times stops the previous interval and creates a new one.
 You can also call the global ```msg`` function to send a chat message "manually".
 These functions are defined in ``www/js/controllers.js``.

+Use the ``START`` and ``msg`` methods to debug.

 **THE ISSUE**

-If you define an internal greater than a minute the android app drops the Firebase connection and the logs don't say anything about that.
-The locally running app keeps the connection indefinitely.
+If you define an internal greater than a minute (or so) the android app drops the Firebase connection and the logs don't say anything about that.

+Sometimes the android app is unable to send new messages but is able to receive.
+Sometimes it doesn't do anything.